 The taxonomy of disease is being re-written as we move towards precision (personalized) medicine where a therapy is selected on each patient’s biology.
 One medicine will be used in different indications, and in different combinations, all with potentially different value.

 Today's legacy market access processes are lagging behind scientific innovation.
 Pharma and payers in Europe are excited for innovative pricing strategies like indication and value based pricing.
 But, negotiations take too long, even with just two parties.
-For combination therapies, with three parties, the negotiations are even more complicated.
+For combination therapies, with three parties, the negotiations are even more complicated, and often not allowed due to anti-trust concerns.

-As a result, there is a logjam of therapies that have been approved clinically, but not to be reimbursed.
-Patients are not getting the medicine that they need, and companies are not selling their newest therapies.
+As a result, there is a logjam of therapies that have been approved by regulators, but not yet reimbursed.
+Patients are not getting the medicines that they need; companies are not selling their newest therapies; and payers and providers are not able to serve their patients.
 A new model is needed that reflects the scientific innovations and the new reality of therapies on the market.

 The Solution – an exchange